-We currently operate approximately 23 unipole signs and other outdoor media in locations throughout Beijing and 5,500 tablets on high-speed trains in China.
+We currently operate approximately 22 unipole signs and other outdoor media in locations throughout Beijing and 6,966 tablets on high-speed trains in China.

 We believe our recently developed outdoor media network and our tablets on high-speed trains provide alternative advertising platforms to our advertisers in addition to our existing air travel media network.
 The terms of our concession right contracts of high-speed train platforms range from three to six years, and we generally sell advertisements on those platforms in units ranging from one month to one year long.
-We currently plan to focus on improving the utilization rates of our existing outdoor media network resources and to expand our presence of tablet advertising on more high-speed trains.
+We currently plan to focus on improving the utilization rates of our existing outdoor media network resources.